 The console and the Clearview™ backlit LCD display are very well laid out and simple to use.
 The bright blue display shows your readouts for speed, time, distance, RPM, carbs burned, calories burned, and pulse.

 The specs on the NordicTrack Commercial VR bike are:

 * Workout cards sold separately.

-UPDATE: The original Commercial VR bike has been discontinued and replaced by two new, upgraded VR23 models.
-Check out the entire new exercise bike lineup on the NordicTrack site.
+UPDATE: The original Commercial VR bike has been discontinued and replaced by three new, upgraded VR Series models.
+Read our NordicTrack bike reviews to learn more about these and other new models.

 The NordicTrack Commercial VR bike features an iFit slot which gives you the option of buying additional training programs designed by Jillian Michaels of The Biggest Loser as well as other personal trainers.